playframework/playframework/documentation/manual/releases/Migration24.md

 For both Scala and Java, there have been some small but important changes to the way the configured maximum body lengths are handled and applied.

-A new property, `parsers.disk.maxLength`, specifies the maximum length of any body that is parsed by a parser that may buffer to disk.
+A new property, `play.http.parser.maxDiskBuffer`, specifies the maximum length of any body that is parsed by a parser that may buffer to disk.
 This includes the raw body parser and the `multipart/form-data` parser.
 By default this is 10MB.

-In the case of the `multipart/form-data` parser, the aggregate length of all of the text data parts is limited by the configured `parsers.text.maxLength` value, which defaults to 100KB.
+In the case of the `multipart/form-data` parser, the aggregate length of all of the text data parts is limited by the configured `play.http.parser.maxMemoryBuffer` value, which defaults to 100KB.

 In all cases, when one of the max length parsing properties is exceeded, a 413 response is returned.
 This includes Java actions who have explicitly overridden the `maxLength` property on the `BodyParser.Of` annotation - previously it was up to the Java action to check the `RequestBody.isMaxSizeExceeded` flag if a custom max length was configured, this flag has now been deprecated.